Aarong93/Kickstarter-Clone/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
+- [ ] Allow users to comment on projects in comment tab
-- [ ] Allow users to add images and fancy styling in project description
+- [ ] Allow project creators to add images and fancy styling in project description
-- [ ] Recommended for you supported by backend and actual past cuisine searches
+- [ ] Brief User Pages
 - [ ] Pagination / infinite scroll for Restaurant Index
 - [ ] Add Friendly Transition/Guide Pages that real KickStarter site has
 - [ ] Multiple sessions
+- [ ] Email notifications on completion or failure of project.

 ## Phase Docs
 * [phase-one][phase-one]